kaylincoded/magic-guardian/README.md

 | `DISCORD_TOKEN` | Bot token from Discord Developer Portal |
 | `DISCORD_APP_ID` | Application ID from Discord Developer Portal |

-> The bot auto-discovers the game version and room on startup.
-No manual config needed.

 ### Build & Run

 ```bash